 No student may expect to register for classes in the College until he or she has been officially admitted.
 All regularly enrolled students are expected to register for classes on the "registration days" for each semester as designated on the academic calendar.
 Students who register late must pay a late registration fee.
+Students may not register for classes beyond 14 days at the start of any semester.
 (Refer to current Academic Calendar for deadline dates)